xyczero/pcms/README.md

 - Site Search (not baidu site search)
 - Extract Summary
 - Set up regular script automatically backup the database with MongoDB
-- Optimized code£¬such as using lambda expression
+- Optimized code,such as using lambda expression

 Website Examples
 -------------